h4ckyou/h4ckyou.github.io/_posts/2025-12-19-nahamcon-winter-25.md

 #### Attachments

-We are given a zip file which contains the necessary files needed to start the challenge + the challenge executable itself.
+We are given a zip file which contains the necessary files needed to start the challenge.

 ```bash
  ~/Desktop/CTF/NahamconWinter25/VulnBank ❯ zipinfo vuln_bank